• Skip to primary navigation

 • Keep your hands off a lot more than you want.
 You will just break them up.

-• A well-seasoned cast-iron pan is almost a must.
+• A well-seasoned cast-iron skillet is almost a must for best results.

-It is another KISS recipe that is easily scalable to the size you need, but you will have a hard time doing a large batch.
+It is another KISS recipe that is easily scalable to the size you need, but you will have difficulty doing a large batch.
 More than 2-3 pounds of potatoes should be a practical limit in a very large pan.

 This recipe is listed in these categories.
 See them for more similar recipes.